Maintain Substance Abuse and Mental Health Treatment Funding

 In times of fiscal crisis, Partners in Crisis believes it is imperative for policymakers to examine where our tax dollars are spent and the return on investment of those dollars.

 Countless studies have shown that public safety can best be served by appropriately diverting offenders who have mental illnesses or substance use disorders and who have not committed violent crimes into programs that help them manage and stabilize their illnesses and remain in recovery.
 In Florida, the combined efforts of law enforcement officials, the court system and community-based mental health and substance abuse providers is effectively reducing recidivism rates and cutting costs.

 As an example, the cost for a community-based crisis stabilization bed is $292 per day while care in an inpatient psychiatric forensic facility is more than $700 per day.
 In addition, the average annual cost of substance abuse treatment is $2,400 while the average prison cost for a drug offender is $52,117.
 After 36 months, 93% of offenders who completed community drug treatment do not re-offend.
 A one percent change equals $8 million over three years.

 Cost efficiencies and success rates such as these can be found throughout Florida thanks to the collaborative efforts of substance abuse and mental health treatment providers, drug courts, mental health courts and corrections and law enforcement officers working in partnership with the Department of Corrections and the Department of Children and Families.

 We know from experience that cuts to community-based programs can be felt almost immediately through increases in domestic violence and child abuse and sharp increases in our court, jail, emergency room and social service systems.

 Even during plentiful economic times, funding for Florida's mental health and substance abuse programs ranked near the bottom when compared to spending in other states.
-This year, major reductions in these services are being proposed.
 Maintaining current funding levels for these programs is vital to public safety and the well-being of thousands of Florida families.